Place branding: City/Urban Branding

 City branding (also known as urban branding) refers to all the activities that are undergone with the purpose of turning a city from a location into a destination.
 "Successful branding," says Robert Jones, consultant director at international brand consultancy Wolff Olins, "can turn a city into a place where people want to live, work and visit."
 City branding is often confused with city marketing.
 The two differ in the fact that marketing uses consumer wishes and needs as its guiding principle for the operations of an organization, whereas in the case of branding a chosen vision, mission and identity play that role.

 City branding creates a single brand for the city and extends it to all its offerings and interactions.
-From a consumer's point of view, this creates a unique picture of the city at every level of interactions.
-This also helps in removing the need to present a case by case picture of the city for each of its offerings to the customers.
+From a consumer's point of view, this creates a unique picture of the city at every level of interaction.
+This also helps in removing the need to present a case-by-case picture of the city for each of its offerings to the customers.

 A city brand is its promise of value, a promise that needs to be kept.
 Good branding can assist in making cities desirable, just as bad branding can assist in making cities undesirable.
 Some examples of well-branded cities are New York City, San Francisco and Paris.
-It is seen that the successful city brands marketed their history, quality of place, lifestyle, culture, diversity, and proactively formed cooperative partnerships between city municipalities and government in order to enhance their infrastructure.
+It is seen that the successful city brands marketed their history, quality of place, lifestyle, culture, and diversity, and proactively formed cooperative partnerships between city municipalities and government in order to enhance their infrastructure.
 Equally important is the role of positioning in the branding process, i.e. creating a distinct place in the market for the city to occupy.

 Examples of Urban Branding campaigns

 Jerusalem has a clear city brand as a holy city.
-The holy city includes numerous significant holy sites such as the Western Wall, Church of the Holy Sepulcher, the Garden Tomb, and the Temple Mount.
+The holy city includes numerous significant holy sites such as the Western Wall, the Church of the Holy Sepulcher, the Garden Tomb, and the Temple Mount.
 A study commissioned by the Swedish Research Council suggests that Jerusalem may be one of the oldest city brands, having undergone organic branding campaigns for centuries.
 Pilgrimage, the religious equivalent of tourism, has been part of Jerusalem's history for millennia.

 Las Vegas or simply Vegas is used by the Las Vegas Convention and Visitors Authority as a brand to market the bulk of the Las Vegas Valley, including the Las Vegas Strip, Las Vegas, Nevada, Henderson, Nevada, North Las Vegas, Nevada and parts of Clark County, Nevada.
 The city has also branded itself as "Sin City."

 Other examples of urban brands include: